jnixy/website/content/talk/asc2022/index.md

 url_video: ""
 ---

-I'll be busy again this year at the ASC Conference.
-Here's a list of all the panels I'll be participating in.

-NOTE: I'll come back and upload slides for my paper presentations once they're ready.
+Here's a list of everything I'll be involved in at this year's ASC Conference.
+Where possible, I'll circle back and upload slides for the presentations.

 ## Wednesday, 11/16